 In December 2013, after receiving our request to do so, the USPTO declared Interference No. 105,981 (Second Idenix Interference) between our pending U.S. Patent Application No. 11/854,218 and Idenix's '600 patent.
 The '600 patent includes claims directed to methods of treating HCV with nucleoside compounds.
 In March 2015, the PTAB determined that Pharmasset and not Idenix was the first to invent the claimed methods of treating HCV.
 Idenix appealed this decision in both the U.S. District Court for the District of Delaware and the U.S. Court of Appeals for the Federal Circuit (CAFC).
 The CAFC heard oral arguments in September 2016 and affirmed the PTAB decision in June 2017.
 In November 2017, the CAFC denied Idenix's petition for a rehearing.
 Idenix filed a Petition for Writ of Certiorari to the Supreme Court of the United States (U.S. Supreme Court) in March 2018.
 In April 2018, the U.S. Supreme Court denied certiorari; accordingly, the decision finding that Idenix is not entitled to the '600 patent is now final.
 We filed a motion to dismiss Idenix's simultaneous appeal in the U.S. District Court for the District of Delaware, which was granted.
-Idenix appealed the dismissal to the CAFC, and that court has stayed this other appeal pending a decision from the U.S. Supreme Court.
+Idenix appealed the dismissal to the CAFC, and that court stayed this second appeal pending a decision from the U.S. Supreme Court in the first appeal.
+After the U.S. Supreme Court denied certiorari in the first appeal, the CAFC dismissed this second appeal by stipulation of the parties.
 We believe that any pending actions concerning the '600 patent will be dismissed.

 We believe that the Idenix claims involved in the First and Second Idenix Interferences, and similar U.S. and foreign patents claiming the same compounds, metabolites and uses thereof, are invalid.
 As a result, we filed an Impeachment Action in the Federal Court of Canada to invalidate Idenix Canadian Patent No. 2,490,191 (the '191 patent), which is the Canadian patent that corresponds to the '600 patent.
 Idenix asserted that the commercialization of Sovaldi in Canada will infringe its '191 patent and that our Canadian Patent No. 2,527,657, corresponding to our '572 patent, is invalid.
 In November 2015, the Canadian court held that Idenix's patent is invalid and that our patent is valid.
 Idenix appealed the decision to the Canadian Federal Court of Appeal in November 2015.
-In July 2017, the Canadian Federal

-Appeal Court affirmed the lower court's decision in our favor.
+In July 2017, the Canadian Federal Appeal Court affirmed the lower court's decision in our favor.
 In September 2017, Idenix appealed the decision to the Supreme Court of Canada.
 In April 2018, the Supreme Court of Canada refused to hear Idenix's appeal.
 The decision invalidating Idenix's Canadian patent is now final.